 - Improving your overall average scores as a company – Make sure everyone knows when your CSAT and NPS scores hit new milestones.
 Did your CSAT cross the 90% mark?
 Did you break into the 40s with your NPS average?
 Time to pop the champagne!

-Communicating these wins doesn't just incentivize customer service reps to go above an beyond, it encourages teamwork, collaboration, and company pride.
+Communicating these wins doesn’t just incentivize customer service reps to go above and beyond, it encourages teamwork, collaboration, and company pride.